 Understanding Goldman Sachs Group's Unusual Options Activity

-Goldman Sachs Group (NYSE:GS) shares experienced unusual options activity on Tuesday.
-The stock price moved down to $373.75 following the option alert.
+Shares of Goldman Sachs Group (NYSE:GS) saw some unusual options activity on Thursday.
+Following the unusual option alert, the stock price moved up to $377.33.

 - Option Type: SWEEP